Round Dell

 The ideal place for children to explore, learn and find joy in nature

 Plan a fun-filled day for you and your family in the great outdoors, come rain or shine.
-Enjoy the perfect balance of fresh air and big open spaces to roam in, then refuel at the Gardeners’ Retreat Cafe, enjoy a picnic in the Garden or by the lakes or treat yourself to a delicious ice cream from the Gift Shop.
+Enjoy the perfect balance of fresh air and big open spaces to roam in, then refuel at the Garden Café or Ginkgo Coffee Shop, enjoy a picnic in the Garden or by the lakes or treat yourself to a delicious ice cream from the Gift Shop.

 Membership